FlemingDL/MMAI-894-Deep-Learning-Final-Project/README.md

 ### Hyperparameter Tune
 This python file runs hyperparameter tuning on learning rate and momentum using Ax https://ax.dev.
-The optimal learning rate and momentum will be saved to the params.json file in the folder './experiments/<experiment name>'.
+The optimal learning rate and momentum will be saved to the params.json file in the experiment folder.
 ```bash
 $ python preprocess.py
 ```